Assessing the potential of forest regrowth as a climate mitigation strategy

 Further information

 WRI is a global research organization that spans more than 60 countries, with international offices in Brazil, China, India, Indonesia, Mexico and the United States, regional offices in Ethiopia (for Africa) and the Netherlands (for Europe), and program offices in the Democratic Republic of Congo, Turkey and the United Kingdom.
-More information at external pagewri.org.
+More information at external page wri.org. - About the Crowther Lab at ETH Zurich: see the external page Crowther Lab website.